Reimagining Wedding Posing: Presence vs Performance

 Choosing your wedding photographer:

 -Hire a photographer who doesn’t just shoot digital, but shoots film too.
-It’s timeless… it’s the most in-the-moment photo you can get!
+It’s timeless… it’s the most in-the-moment kind of photo you can get!

 -Hire a photographer who cares more about you being fully present and enjoying your day than anything else.